 - Outpatient Appointments: 646-888-0800

 - Physician Consultations: 646-888-0845

 Classes and services are open to all; patients, survivors, caregivers and the community.
 Our physicians will develop a personalized plan and answer questions for any patient at any stage of treatment detailing how integrative therapies can treat their side effects and support their recovery.
-Complimentary consultations with one of our Integrative Medicine physicians are available weekdays at the following locations:
+Appointments with our doctors are available weekdays at the following locations:

 International Patients: Integrative Medicine physicians will also perform a mail review assessment for any patient living outside of the United States.
 To learn more, contact MSK’s Bobst International Center at 888-675-7722 or email firstname.lastname@example.org.